shiftyp/rest-in-space/README.md

 ### Part 2: Express.js API Implementation

 1. Navigate to the `express-api` directory
-2. Follow the instructions in `exercise.md`
+2. Follow the instructions in `exercise.md` individually
-3. Implement the missing endpoints in the Space Resource API
+3. Implement the missing endpoints in the Space Resource API leveraging the documentation and teaching staff to guide your implementation
 4. Test your implementation using the Swagger documentation (which when your server is running is located at [http://localhost:3000/api-docs](http://localhost:3000/api-docs))

 ## ⏰ Time Allocation